 - Part I (Prima Pars) deals with God

-- Part II (Prima / Secunda Secundæ) deals with Humanity and Morals
+- Part II (Prima / Secunda Secundæ) is in two parts dealing with Humanity and Morality

 - Part III (Tertia Pars) deals with Christ